-EAS 660 Foundations of Leadership
+EAS 660 Foundations of Leadership (3 credits)

 Emphasizes basic administrative theory and research for the school leader, focusing on the current practices and examining trends in such areas as leadership skills, personnel development and decision making.
-Distance Learning only, three credits.
+Online.

-EAS 663 School Business Management Principles of business administration for schools, emphasizing sound plant, finance and management practices.
+EAS 663 School Business Management (3 credits)

+Principles of business administration for schools, emphasizing sound plant, finance and management practices.
 A philosophy of school administration will be developed.
-Distance Learning only, three credits.
+Online.

-EAS 670 Pupil Personnel Services
+EAS 670 Pupil Personnel Services (3 credits)

 A survey of guidance services and their application in both elementary and secondary educational settings.
 Practical guidance problems are considered.
-Distance Learning only, three credits
+Online.

-EAS 676 Personnel Administration & Supervision An overview of the employment process, personnel policies and procedures, and laws and regulations affecting the employment and supervision of faculty/staff in private, non-profit schools.
-Distance Learning only, three credits.
+EAS 676 Personnel Administration & Supervision (3 credits)

+An overview of the employment process, personnel policies and procedures, and laws and regulations affecting the employment and supervision of faculty/staff in private, non-profit schools.
+Online.

-EAS 678 Organizational Leadership
+EAS 678 Organizational Leadership (3 credits)

 An exploration of organizational theory and its application in a school setting, emphasizing strategic planning, instructional leadership and public relations.
-Distance Learning only, three credits.
-Prerequisite: EAS 660.
+Online.

-EAS 695 Educational Leadership Action Research Project
+EAS 695 Educational Leadership Action Research Project (3 credits)

 Supervised experience under an experienced school administrator.
 The student is expected to demonstrate the implementation of leadership skills (tied to coursework taken in this program) to an approved project in a K-12 educational setting.
 A Leadership Portfolio will also be submitted.
-Distance Learning only, three credits.
+Online.

 Brian Alan Carruthers (2004)

-BS, Bob Jones University
+BS, Bob Jones University;

-MS, Bob Jones University
+MS, Bob Jones University;

 EdD, Nova Southeastern University